-Our Team (Members and Contributing Authors/Associates)
+Our Team (Members, Authors and Associates)

 Deba R MOHANTY

-Deba R Mohanty is one of the founding members and Vice President of Society for the Study of Peace and Conflict.
-He also presently heads Indicia research and advisory, a New Delhi based defence research firm.
+Deba R Mohanty is one of the founding members of the Society for the Study of Peace and Conflict.
+He also presently heads Indicia research and advisory, a New Delhi-based defence research firm.
 His research interests include arms trade, military industry, higher military management, national security, international security and foreign policy.
-A prominent commentator of international security in India, he has over 17 years of professional experience in security affairs.
+A prominent commentator on international security in India, he has over 17 years of professional experience in security affairs.
 He holds an M Phil Degree in Disarmament Studies from Jawaharlal Nehru University, New Delhi.
-He was a Senior Fellow at Observer Research Foundation (2006 – 2012); Associate Fellow at the Institute for Defence Studies and Analyses (1997 – 2006); British Chevening Research Fellow at King’s College London (1995 – 1997).
-He has been a Ford Foundation Visiting Fellow at Bonn International Centre for Conversion (BICC: 2002-03); Senior Visiting Fellow at Department of Peace Studies, University of Bradford (2005); Senior Visiting Fellow at European Union Institute for Security Studies (EUISS: 2009).
+He was a Senior Fellow at Observer Research Foundation (2006 – 2012), Associate Fellow at the Institute for Defence Studies and Analyses (1997 – 2006), and British Chevening Research Fellow at King’s College London (1995 – 1997).
+He has been a Ford Foundation Visiting Fellow at Bonn International Centre for Conversion (BICC: 2002-03); Senior Visiting Fellow at the Department of Peace Studies, University of Bradford (2005); Senior Visiting Fellow at European Union Institute for Security Studies (EUISS: 2009).
 Mohanty has lectured extensively on Indian security affairs in India and abroad.
-With more than thirty research papers in national and international journals to his credit, he has also been a columnist for Military Technology (Germany) and Financial Express (India) for many years.
+He has also been a columnist for Military Technology (Germany) and Financial Express (India) for many years, with more than thirty research papers in national and international journals to his credit.
 His widely acclaimed book “Arming the Indian Arsenal” was published by Rupa publishers in 2009.[Emails: firstname.lastname@example.org/ email@example.com]

 Ajey Viswanath LELE